felipebrandaoc/Code-Challenge-Cypress/README.md

 ```
 npm install
 ```
-To run the tests with Cypress window mode you can run:
+To run the tests with Cypress in window mode you can run:
 ```
 npx cypress open
 ```
-To run the tests with Cypress headless, just use the command:
+To run the tests with Cypress in headless mode, just use the command:
 ```
 npx cypress run
 ```